DarshaK1Just/Face_Reco_Security_Rasp_Pi/README.md

 Basically project in 2 staeps :-

-**(1) Training the System :** Our code performs face encoding using the HOG (Histogram of Oriented Gradients) method and saves the encodings to a pickle file
+**(1) Training the System :** Our code performs face encoding using the HOG (Histogram of Oriented Gradients) method and saves the encodings to a pickle file.

 **(2) Face Recognition Algorithm :** This code demonstrates a facial recognition system using the face_recognition library and imutils for video processing.